stuby2/SudokuSolver/README.md

 The solver is called repeatedly until it can't find any new numbers, then the predictor starts by checking cans lists of length 2 (incremented until a solution is found) and testing each value in that list to learn information.

-The solver has been tested with all 50 puzzles in the aforementioned text file and many puzzles from a book I own and has yet to fail.

-Updates to come: switch the cells list of 81 lists to a pandas data frame.
+Updates to come: Include a back up solver with advanced techniques.
+Switch the cells list of 81 lists to a pandas data frame.

 2. TBA